• Skip to content

 grad student tax return

-This post is for tax year 2021.
-This post only covers federal tax due for graduate students in the United States who are citizens or residents for tax purposes; you may have additional state and local tax due.
+This post is for tax year 2024.
+This post only covers federal tax due for graduate students in the United States who are citizens, permanent residents, or residents for tax purposes; you may have additional state and local tax due.
 I am detailing only the aspects of preparing your grad student tax return that are specific to higher education; I am not covering more general tax information that applies to the population at large.

-This post is for educational purposes only and does not constitute tax advice.
-It was last updated on 2/4/2022.
+This article is for educational purposes only and does not constitute tax, legal, or financial advice advice.
+It was last updated on 1/17/2025.
+For more tax content, visit the Personal Finance for PhDs Tax Center.

 Table of Contents (Links)